 I have long liked the tones of Dano pedals.
 The issue in the past has been build quality.
 The older pedals were plastic and were not so great with road wear.
 That didn’t mean I didn’t keep a few around for the studio.
 They definitely had a cool flavor.

-I find the Pride of Texas to be less compressed then a Maxxon OD9 or other TS9 circuits.
+I find the Pride of Texas to be less compressed then a Maxon OD-9 or other TS9 circuits.
 This is a good thing.
 I prefer a little less compression in an OD.
-Immediately, this makes the Pride more usable then others.
+Immediately, this makes the Pride more usable than others.

 Most TS pedals have one tone control.
-Danelectro has given you a knob for treble and bass.
-They’re not there just for looks either.
-They give a pretty broad range of EQ options allowing you to shape the OD nicely.
-In fact, I’m using the EQ on this pedal more then on most.
+Danelectro has given you a knob each for treble and bass.
+They’re not just there for looks, either.
+They give a pretty broad range of EQ options, allowing you to shape the OD nicely.
+In fact, I’m using the EQ on this pedal more than on most.
 I really like the way it shifts its personality.
 Makes it a lot more functional for playing with varying backline amps.

-The volume knob on the POT gives you lots of output gain.
+The volume knob on the Pride of Texas gives you lots of output gain.
 A lot of guitarists really like to use their TS-style pedals as a boost to slam the front end of the amp.
 Often, they barely have any overdrive working on the pedal.
-Or they have the lowest gain setting possible only maxing out the output knob (or volume in this case).
+Or they have the lowest gain setting possible, maxing out only the output (volume) knob.

 There is so much output gain on this pedal, you have to be careful.
 It doesn’t take much to get at unity gain.
 I recommend you mark where the knob is best set and check it before you fire up your amp or you might just make your grandma jump three feet in the air.
 And I don’t mean like she’s reliving her favorite Anthrax show back in the day.

 It’s a great pedal if you like to use your TS as a boost.
-Consider hitting a JCM800 really hard wth it.
+Consider hitting a Marshall JCM800 really hard with it.
 Classic tone!

-Let’s listen to a few examples of the pedal.
-For these examples I used a Les Paul Standard with 500k pots, 50’s wiring with Florence PAF’s.
-I ran this into the Pride of Texas then into a mid 90’s Vox AC15TBX.
-Great sounding amp.
+Let’s listen to a few examples.
+Here, I used a Les Paul Standard with 500k pots and ‘50s wiring with Florance PAFs.
+I ran this into the Pride of Texas, then into a mid-’90s Vox AC15TBX.
+Great-sounding amp.
 This proved to be a very happy combination.